tejasvaidhyadev/tejasvaidhyadev.github.io/_posts/2020-08-26-the-end-is-just-another-beginning.md

 {% endcapture %}
 {% include elements/list.html %}

-The following blogs are made as part of Google Summer of Code
+The following blogs are written by me as part of Google Summer of Code
 {% capture list_items %}

 1. Hitting the road,https://tejasvaidhyadev.github.io/blog/Hitting-the-road